apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 _explanation_

-1. Since there are many points and edges in the graph, for list-type requests, such as getting all vertices, getting all edges, etc., the server will compress the data and return it，so when use curl, you get a bunch of garbled characters, you can redirect to gunzip for decompression。It is recommended to use Chrome browser + Restlet plugin to send HTTP requests for testing。
+1. Since there are many vertices and edges in the graph, for list-type requests, such as getting all vertices, getting all edges, etc., the server will compress the data and return it，so when use curl, you get a bunch of garbled characters, you can redirect to gunzip for decompression.
+It is recommended to use Chrome browser + Restlet plugin to send HTTP requests for testing.

     ```
     curl "http://localhost:8080/graphs/hugegraph/graph/vertices" | gunzip
     ```

-2. The current default configuration of HugeGraphServer can only be accessed locally, and the configuration can be modified so that it can be accessed on other machines。
+2. The current default configuration of HugeGraphServer can only be accessed locally, and the configuration can be modified so that it can be accessed on other machines.

     ```
     vim conf/rest-server.properties